newmediadenver/drip/README.md

 # DRIP
 ##A notification widget that integrates with HipChat.

-This widget uses a custom jQuery plugin to create a list of messages stored in your chatroom’s history.
+This jQuery widget uses a custom jQuery plugin to create a list of messages stored in your chatroom’s history.
 It is displayed in the same order that the messages are displayed on the HipChat application (user-name, message, date).

 ***